 2021 Joyce Awards winners together for the first time discuss their projects– four impactful collaborations spanning the visual, performing, and multidisciplinary arts that engage diverse communities in Chicago, Cleveland, and Milwaukee.

-Joyce “going long with new 5-year plan”
+Joyce “going long with new, longer 5-year plan”

 Inside Philanthropy explores the Foundation’s longer new strategy, and what’s behind it.